DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

 ```
   def requires_preprocessing(self):
     r'''
-    If True, then the model will use pytorch on the gpu.
+    If True, then the function *setup_method* will be called and therefore has to be defined.

     Returns
     -------